apmckinlay/insidesuneido/index.md

 - Transpiles from Suneido code to JavaScript, currently (2018-01-30) using AST from jSuneido parser
 - Does not include the database
 - Written in TypeScript
-- Biggest challenge is to somehow run existing user interfaces (which are win32 specific and assume low latency)
+- One challenge is to somehow run existing user interfaces (which are win32 specific and assume low latency)
+- Another challenge is that current code assumes blocking/synchronous, but browsers want async.
 - Although it's not specifically targeted, most of the development is with V8 with node.js

 # Source Code Layout